I’ve written a series of urban fantasy short stories about Alondra DeCourval, a young American witch who travels the world, battling monsters.

 “Guardian of the Golden Gate” was published in STRANGE CALIFORNIA in August 2017.
 The story appears alongside Seanan McGuire, Tim Pratt, and Chaz Brenchley.
 Alondra investigates a suicide from the Golden Gate Bridge.

 “The Drowning City” was reprinted in BEST NEW HORROR #27 in May 2017.
 It appeared alongside Neil Gaiman, Storm Constantine, and Gemma Files.
 The story originally appeared in NEVERMORE!
-TALES OF MURDER, MYSTERY, AND THE MACABRE, edited by Nancy Kilpatrick and Caro Soles, and published by Edge Science Fiction and Fantasy in 2015.
+TALES OF MURDER, MYSTERY, AND THE MACABRE, edited by Nancy Kilpatrick and Caro Soles, published by Edge Science Fiction and Fantasy in 2015.
 Contributors included Margaret Atwood, Nancy Holder, William Nolan, Thomas Roche, and Tanith Lee.
 The book was nominated for the 2016 Bram Stoker Award for Superior Achievement in an Anthology.
 It won the Paris Book Festival’s award for Best Anthology of the Year.
+The story was collected in Alondra’s Adventures, published by Automatism Press in 2018.
+Alondra combats an ancient evil in Venice.

-“The Shattered Rose,”a vampire story set in Golden Gate Park, appeared in Instant City magazine, May 2013.
+“The Shattered Rose,” set in Golden Gate Park, appeared in Instant City magazine, May 2013.
 It was previously published in The Paramental Appreciation Society chapbook, reprinted by Automatism Press, October 2007.
 Originally published by Red Snake Press, an imprint of Borderlands Bookstore, March 2007.
+The story was collected in Alondra’s Experiments, published by Automatism Press in 2018.
 Alondra discovers that she’s not cut out to be a vampire.

 “A Curiosity of Shadows,” a ghost story, appeared in THE HAUNTED MANSION PROJECT: YEAR ONE, edited by E.S.
 Magill.
 The anthology was published by Damnation Books in March 2012.
+The story was collected in Alondra’s Investigations, published by Automatism Press in 2018.
 Alondra fights the things that ghosts fear.

-“Last-Born,” set in New Orleans, appeared in SINS OF THE SIRENS: FOURTEEN TALES OF DARK DESIRE, edited by John Everson.
+“Last-Born” appeared in SINS OF THE SIRENS: FOURTEEN TALES OF DARK DESIRE, edited by John Everson.
 It was published by Dark Arts in January 2008 and updated as an ebook January 2012.
 The story initially appeared in THE GHOSTBREAKERS: NEW HORRORS, edited by Danielle Naibert and G. W. Thomas (RAGEmachine Books) in May 2005.
+The story was collected in Alondra’s Investigations, published by Automatism Press in 2018.
+Alondra makes a painful sacrifice in New Orleans.

 “Catalyst,” Not One of Us #44, October 2010.
+The story was collected in Alondra’s Experiments, published by Automatism Press in 2018.
 In Prague, Alondra combines absinthe and alchemy to save Victor’s life.

 “Valentine,” was originally podcast on Wily Writers in September 2010.
+It was reprinted in the collection Alondra’s Experiments.
+It also appears in UNSAFE WORDS, published by Automatism Press in 2020.
 Alondra travels to Oslo to save her guardian’s life, no matter what it takes.

 “The Fox and the Foreigner,” the very first Alondra story, was published in Not One of Us #38, October 2007.
-This story was long-listed for the British Science Association Award in January 2008.
+This story was long-listed for the British Science Fiction Association Award in January 2008.
+The story was collected in Alondra’s Adventures, published by Automatism Press in 2018.
 Alondra finds a supernatural creature in the heart of Tokyo.

 The stories, in order of Alondra’s experience: